 There is an excitement, energy and passion that swirls around the ACDS auditorium every time a grade performs a play.
-Whether it’s the veteran 5th grade students confidently striding across the stage or the sweetest 1st grade children staring into the crowd, the transformation that takes place in our students is palpable.
+Whether it’s the veteran fifth grade students confidently striding across the stage or the sweetest first grade children staring into the crowd, the transformation that takes place in our students is palpable.

 The drama program has been an ACDS showcase since the school’s founding in 1982.
 Every elementary student participates in a musical theater performance in front of a live audience each year.
 With daytime and evening shows, that’s 20 performances on our stage annually, not counting productions by our middle school drama electives.

 And what’s more, our shows are fantastic!
 Parent volunteers provide costumes and our middle school students assist with set design, lighting and sound.

 Considering the age of the performers, ACDS plays are remarkably advanced.
 But our drama faculty — consisting of three teachers — is committed to the principle that no performance is more important than a child.
 The teachers put the children first, making them believers in themselves through the confidence-building and joy that are the most important outcomes of our performing arts program.

 From a neurodevelopmental standpoint, active participation in drama stimulates multiple dimensions of the growing brain: memory, as a child learns a part; language, exercised through reading and expressing; spatial and gross motor skills as children learn how to move about the stage and are introduced to dance choreography; and of course, creativity, activated when children take someone else’s words and movements, and add their own flare, sharing and shaping their own unique creative self.